ogreowl/nlp-philosophy-artifact/README.md

 The data for this project was downloaded from Project Gutenberg, a provider of digital books within the public domain

 https://www.gutenberg.org/

+<h2>About the Authors</h2>
+This research is primarily developed by Bobby Becker within the Tulane University computer science department under the supervision of Dr. Aron Culotta.
+We aim to contribute to the Digital Humanities, a growing field that uses computational methods to study subjects within the humanities.
+You can contact us at bobbybeckerdev@gmail.com.